marcleerink/planet-data-analyzer/README.md

 ## Purpose
 This is a tool for analyzing satellite image metadata from different constellations.
 It imports the metadata from [Planets Data API](https://developers.planet.com/docs/apis/data/) for a specified AOI and TOI into PostGIS.
 This is referenced against geospatial information about countries/cities and various land cover classification data within PostGIS.
 The aggregated and spatial statistics about the imagery are displayed on a Streamlit dashboard.
-The dashboards includes various Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover / Area covered) referenced against cities/countries and land cover classification data.
+The dashboards includes Plotly Grapths with general statistics and Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover / Area covered) referenced against cities/countries and land cover classification data.

 ### Research questions
+* What is the amount of Planets satellite imagery in a specified country for a chosen timeframe?
 * Which areas in a specified country are most captured by Planet's satellites?
-* What is the overlap of area coverage for the different satellite constelations for a choses point in time.
+      * What is the amount of satellite images per city?
-* Where is the highest density of overlap?
-* When is the highest denistity of overlap?
+* What is the amount of Planets satellite imagery for each land cover classification?
-* What is the coverage of each land cover class for each image?
+* Which land cover classifications are covered for each individual satellite image?

 ## Dependencies